 Our new padel court was officially opened on the 22nd May and can now be booked by members from just £10 an hour.
-Check out the video below from our recent padel launch party, where over 70 guests enjoyed an evening of padel, pickleball, pizza and prosecco.
-And keep reading this page for answers to common questions that people are asking about how the padel court will work at Wargrave.
+Check out the video below from our padel launch party in May, where over 70 guests enjoyed an evening of padel, pickleball, pizza and prosecco.
+To find out more, read the latest answers to common questions about how padel is run at Wargrave.

 What is Padel?